jpditri/rails-bdd-generator/README.md

 - Complete CRUD for books, orders, and reviews
 - Smart inventory tracking with stock status badges
 - Comprehensive test coverage with factory traits

+See [UI Examples](demo/screenshots/README.md) for detailed descriptions of the generated user interface.

 ## What Gets Generated